-- 12 CRAE (2022) Focus group with children - 13 HM Government (2022) The UK's Response to the UN Committee's List of Issues on the Rights of the Child, Paragraph 42 - 14 UKG argues it is not a prison, but it functions as one as it is inspected by HMIP - The Welsh Parliament has passed one general and one sectoral legislative measure of implementation: the Rights of Children and Young Persons (Wales) Measure 2014 and section 7 of the Social Services and Well-being (Wales) Act 2014 - 16 The Scottish Parliament unanimously passed the UNCRC (Incorporation) (Scotland) Bill to incorporate the CRC.
-However, the UK Supreme Court found the Bill had exceeded the powers of the Scottish Parliament and would need amending before it could become law. - CRAE (12 September 2022) 'Bill of Rights 2022: Implications for children' 17 - HM Government (2022) The UK's Response to the UN Committee's List of Issues on the Rights of the Child, Paragraph 44 - Scottish Government (2021) Fairer Scotland Duty: quidance for public bodies - 20 Welsh Government (2021) A More Equal Wales 2021 Social Economic Duty Equality Act 2010 Statutory Guidance - Section 1 Equality Act 2010 - The SEND Regulations downgraded the duties and delayed the timescales for the assessment and preparation of an EHCP, which enables children with SEND to access specific resources and a school place whilst schools are not open for all children.
+- 15 The Welsh Parliament has passed one general and one sectoral legislative measure of implementation: the Rights of Children and Young Persons (Wales) Measure 2014 and section 7 of the Social Services and Well-being (Wales) Act 2014 - 16 The Scottish Parliament unanimously passed the UNCRC (Incorporation) (Scotland) Bill to incorporate the CRC.
+However, the UK Supreme Court found the Bill had exceeded the powers of the Scottish Parliament and would need amending before it could become law. - 17 CRAE (12 September 2022) 'Bill of Rights 2022: Implications for children' - 18 HM Government (2022) The UK's Response to the UN Committee's List of Issues on the Rights of the Child, Paragraph 44 - 19 Scottish Government (2021) Fairer Scotland Duty: guidance for public bodies - 20 Welsh Government (2021) A More Equal Wales 2021 Social Economic Duty Equality Act 2010 Statutory Guidance

+12 CRAE (2022) Focus group with children

+13 HM Government (2022) The UK's Response to the UN Committee's List of Issues on the Rights of the Child, Paragraph 42

+14 UKG argues it is not a prison, but it functions as one as it is inspected by HMIP

+21 Section 1 Equality Act 2010

+22 The SEND Regulations downgraded the duties and delayed the timescales for the assessment and preparation of an EHCP, which enables children with SEND to access specific resources and a school place whilst schools are not open for all children.
 These changes expired on 25 September 2020 but there will likely be a lasting impact on children who lost their entitlement to support for the first time since 2014.
 The School Exclusions Regulations created potentially long delays for children attempting to hold schools to account over unfair school exclusions, which will have inevitably impacted most harshly on pupils with SEND.
 These continued in some form until March 2022.
 The Remand Regulations extended custody time limits in the crown court by two months.
 Children were only subsequently removed from the Regulations following a legal challenge by Just for Kids Law.
 The Explanatory Memorandum to the Secure Training Centre (Coronavirus) (Amendment) Rules 2020 sets out a temporary minimum restricted regime, reducing the minimum amount of time children have out of their cells from the usual 14 hours to only 1.5 hours in each 24-hour period.
 These were in place until March 2022.

-on children's social care, for example, significantly watered down protections and were later deemed unlawful.
-It is crucial that the UK Covid-19 Inquiry fully scrutinises the impact of UKG decisions during the pandemic on children's rights, including by hearing directly from children.
+on children's social care,23 for example, significantly watered down protections and were later deemed unlawful.24 It is crucial that the UK Covid-19 Inquiry25 fully scrutinises the impact of UKG decisions during the pandemic on children's rights, including by hearing directly from children.